MileTwo/riodemo/README.md

 * Add retry logic
 * Create router to different revision and different weight

-I a future post we will take a closer look at Rio routing, for now you can see the [official Rio docs](https://github.com/rancher/rio/blob/master/docs/README.md#adding-router) for more information.
+In a future post we will take a closer look at Rio routing, for now you can see the [official Rio docs](https://github.com/rancher/rio/blob/master/docs/README.md#adding-router) for more information.

 ## Monitoring

-We had a quick look at the Istio Performance Dashboard above but there is much more on monitoring and alertine that we will cover in a future post.
+We had a quick look at the Istio Performance Dashboard above but there is much more on monitoring and alerting that we will cover in a future post.
 For now I will leave it to you to look around.

 To access Grafana: